Skip to content

 Not to stop living, but to finally live.

-So I just wanted to get out here and speak to that.
-To let it out.
 To say it clearly: the goal isn’t to retire from work.
 The goal is to retire from coercion.
 The goal is to build a life where your money serves your time.
 Where your work becomes choice.
 Where your purpose isn’t interrupted by survival.
 Where you can give your gifts to the world freely; because you’re finally free enough to do it.

 That’s the mission.
 That’s the work.
-And that’s why I’m here.

 • Instagram